-where, Coeff. is the bucket model coefficient, Expon. is the bucket model exponent, Zinit is the initial depth of water in the bucket model, and Zmax is the maximum storage in the bucket before "spilling" occurs.
 It is important to remember that a simple bucket model is a highly abstracted and conceptualized representation of groundwater processes and therefore the depth of water values in the bucket and the parameters themselves have no real physical basis.
-As mentioned above, initial values of the groundwater bucket model parameters, including 'Zinit' are typically derived analytically or 'offline' from WRF-Hydro and then are fine-tuned through model calibration.
-A description of the procedure to derive initial groundwater bucket model parameters is provided in the Appendix A10.
+As mentioned above, initial values of the groundwater bucket model parameters are typically derived analytically or 'offline' from WRF-Hydro and then are fine-tuned through model calibration.

-Routing/ module GW baseflow.F
+Routing/ module\GW\baseflow.F